Larry Bock: USA Science and Engineering Festival

-Bock worked with Lockheed Martin to start the first USA Science and Engineering Festival in San Diego.
-It was later moved to Washington D.C.
+Bock also founded the USA Science and Engineering Festival, which was to promote STEM (science, technology, engineering, and math).
+The festival was based in Washington D.C.
 It premiered on the National Mall but was later moved to the Walter E. Washington Convention Center where it attracted more than 350,000 participants in 2016, making it the largest event housed in the convention center.